dhickel/file-dump/readme.md

 # Size of buffer for disk writes when using separateThreadForWrite, may see improvements editing
-# Should be in a power of 2 of you hard disk blocksize, and small enough to fit into cache.
+# Should be in a power of 2 of your hard disk blocksize, and small enough to fit into its cache.
-# Increasing it can lead to less seeks, but you hdd is likely already caching multiple buffers worth before writing
+# Increasing it can lead to less seeks, but your hdd is likely already caching multiple buffers worth before writing
 # -1 lets jvm control
 writeBufferSize: 1048576